 As a specialty chemicals company, innovations are an important factor for ALTANA, enabling us to offer our customers new, competitive solutions and at the same time to meet cutting-edge requirements regarding performance profile, costs, environmental protection, and sustainability.
 Thanks to close cooperation with our customers we are integrated into new fields of development at an early stage and thus can develop customized solutions quickly and reliably.
 We build on existing competencies, on the one hand, and gain access to new ones on the other, in order to continuously adapt our product portfolio to market and customer needs.
 State-of-the-art analytics in chemical labs as well as application technology testing laboratories geared to specific features are available to our researchers and developers for targeted development.

 With the help of the ALTANA Institute, external networks and close cooperation with universities and research institutes around the world are used to harness outside impetus.
-Through the use of a successful open-innovation approach coupled with the use of synergies by our divisions, ALTANA manages to create long-term and partially transformative innovations and to develop solutions.
+This year, the first projects were successfully completed after a three-year period and a technology transfer to the respective business areas began.

-Due to the close cooperation with the central department Corporate Venturing, technology and market potential are continually examined, and through targeted investments in transformative technology entry into new attractive markets developed.
-In this context, ALTANA acquired a stake in the Israeli industrial digital printing company Velox Ltd. in 2018, thus expanding its technology and investment portfolio in this area.
+Thanks to the close cooperation between the central departments Corporate Innovation and Corporate Venturing, ALTANA can continuously examine technology and market potential and enter new attractive markets by means of targeted investments in transformative technology companies.
+In this context, ALTANA further intensified its investment in the Israeli industrial digital printing company Velox Ltd. in the 2019 fiscal year.

-At the end of the 2018 fiscal year, 1,692 women and 4,736 men worked for ALTANA.
-On the balance-sheet date, 92 % of all employees had an unlimited employment contract and 8 % a limited employment contract.
+At the end of the 2019 fiscal year, 1,689 women and 4,787 men worked for ALTANA.
+On the balance sheet date, 90 % of all employees had an unlimited and 10 % a limited employment contract.
 This ratio was the same for both genders.
-Of the women employees, 78 % worked full-time and 22 % part-time at the end of 2018.
-98 % of the male employees worked full-time.
-Apart from its own employees, 161 people from employment agencies worked for the ALTANA Group on December 31, 2018.
+At the end of 2019, 77 % of the female employees were working full-time and 23 % part-time.
+97 % of the male employees worked full-time.
+Apart from its own employees, 150 people from employment agencies worked for the ALTANA Group on December 31, 2019.

-ALTANA competes internationally for specialists and managers.
-Like all companies in the chemical industry, in the years to come the ALTANA Group, particularly in Europe, will enter a phase that due to the demographic development makes precision succession planning indispensable already today.
+ALTANA continues to compete internationally for specialists and managers.
+Like all companies in the chemical industry, in the years to come the ALTANA Group, particularly in Europe, will enter a phase that due to the demographic development has made precision succession planning indispensable.
 As a result, talent management and human-resource development play a key role in ALTANA’s agenda for the future (Keep Changing Agenda).
-The main aim is to mobilize people at ALTANA, to increase diversity at all levels, to further develop leadership culture, and in doing so to strengthen entrepreneurial thinking.
-To achieve these goals, we reworked ALTANA’s competence model in 2018.
-Existing human-resource instruments were evaluated with the aim of optimizing personnel selection and the basis for human-resource decisions, and to promote lasting employee loyalty to the company.
-As a result, succession planning, in particular, will bear fruit in the future.
+The aims are to mobilize people at ALTANA, to increase diversity at all levels, to further develop leadership culture, and in doing so to strengthen entrepreneurial thinking and action.
+To achieve these goals, we examined and revised existing personnel tools in 2019.
+We focused on the revision of the so-called compass dialogue (annual talks with employees).
+The progress dialogue as part of the compass dialogue is to be supplemented in the future by an assessment of competence and potential as well as a development plan.
+Hence the competence model developed in the previous year was integrated even more strongly into the existing human-resource instruments.
+All of these innovations aim to optimize the basis for personnel decisions.
+Increased transparency and dialogues with the respective managers, which are even more strongly focused on employee development, will make employees even more loyal to the company.
+In this way, ALTANA is particularly concentrating on more effective succession planning.

-Promoting women in management positions remained a focus in the 2018 fiscal year.
-By intensifying measures that had been introduced in the past, and with new instruments, we further anchored the expansion of diversity in our human-resource management.
-One focus was promoting women.
+Promoting women in management positions remained a focus in the 2019 fiscal year.
+By intensifying measures that had been introduced in the past, and with new instruments, we further anchored the expansion of diversity in our humanresource management.
 The ratio of women in ALTANA’s national and international management development programs has increased significantly in recent years.
 In addition, our further education program includes special offers for women.
-The mentoring program for women launched in 2016 was continued in 2018.
-Furthermore, various informal platforms were created to intensify dialog on this issue.
-Among them are regular meetings of women in management positions that focus on strengthening the network, and workshops for further development of family-friendly employment models intended to contribute to continual improvement of the general working conditions at ALTANA.
+The mentoring program for women launched in 2016 was continued in 2019.
+In addition, ALTANA created various informal platforms in order to intensify dialog on this topic.
+Among them are regular meetings of women in management positions that focus on strengthening the network, and workshops for further development of familyfriendly employment models intended to contribute to continual improvement of the general working conditions at ALTANA.

 ALTANA’s medium- to long-term goal is to increase the share of women in management positions to the percentage of women in the entire workforce.